How to Help Your Parents Get Their Estate Plan in Order (Without It Getting Weird)

 Starting with "we need to talk about your will" tends to put people on the defensive.
 A gentler way in: share that you have been getting your own plan in order and you are curious about theirs.
 Make it a mutual conversation, not an intervention.

-It also helps to frame estate planning around what it actually does, which is protect people while they are alive.
+It also helps to reframe what estate planning is for.
+Most people associate it with what happens after someone dies, and yes, it covers that.
+But the bigger purpose, and the one that surprises most people, is to protect them while they are alive.
 Who can speak on their behalf at a doctor's appointment?
 Who can help manage bills if they are recovering from surgery?
-Those are the questions that most estate planning documents are designed to answer.
-They are not only about what happens after someone is gone.
+Those are the questions most estate planning documents are designed to answer.
+That framing tends to feel less like end-of-life planning and more like a practical act of care.

 Tip 2: Before you talk about documents, talk about the logistics